Ricky Romero: 2013

 Romero had been the starter for the previous two opening days for the Blue Jays, but in light of his second-half struggles in 2012, on February 5, 2013, manager John Gibbons said Romero would be the Jays' number 5 starter for the 2013 season.
 Despite Gibbons' statements about Romero's position in the starting rotation, however, on March 26, 2013, the Blue Jays optioned Romero to the Class-A Advanced Dunedin Blue Jays.

-Romero began the year with pain in his left side which forced him to compensate in his delivery by putting more pressure on his legs, which were already in pain and had been since the previous season.
+Romero claims to have begun the year with pain in his left side which forced him to compensate in his delivery by putting more pressure on his legs, which were already in pain and had been since the previous season.
+None of this was revealed to Jays management or the public at the time.

 Romero spent time in an extended spring training camp, and was recalled from Dunedin on May 3, 2013, after having pitched only one official game in minor league play.
 However, back at the major league level, Romero posted an 0–2 record with a 12.46 ERA in two starts.
 He was subsequently optioned to the Triple-A Buffalo Bisons on May 9, 2013.
 Romero was then outrighted from the 40-man roster on June 1, 2013 to make room for Ramon Ortiz.

 Romero spent the next several months as a Bison, compiling a 5–8 record with a 5.78 ERA over the course of 22 starts.
 His contract was selected by the Blue Jays on September 3 after the Bisons season ended, and the major league rosters expanded.
 He appeared in two games in relief for Toronto in September, giving up 3 runs in three innings.
 Romero's overall major league record for the 2013 season was 0–2, with an 11.05 ERA in 71/3 innings.
 Though he would try for several years afterward to restart his pitching career, 2013 was his final season in the majors.
 Romero never again appeared on a big league roster, nor would he ever again register a win at any level of organized baseball.

-Later minor league career

 2014

 Romero was invited to the Blue Jays spring training camp, where he walked 10 batters over 92/3 innings.
 He was sent to minor league camp on March 19, 2014.
 In June, he underwent season-ending knee surgery and could require a second surgery on his other knee.
 Up to the surgery, he had posted an 0–3 record with a 5.50 ERA and 42 walks through 372/3 innings pitching for the Buffalo Bisons.
 Romero had been pitching with torn quadriceps tendons in both legs.